Sammy1Am/Twimages/README.md

 ## Features
 * Inserts images sent as links into the chat
 * Highlights messages containing your username
+* Provides an "@" link by usernames to quickly reply to a user in chat

 ## Installation
 * Install Greasemonkey or Tampermonkey (depending on your browser of choice)